Most solar modules used today are either polycrystalline or monocrystalline, otherwise known as mono

 • More silicon is wasted in the manufacturing process

 Polycrystalline, which is also called poly or multicrystalline, has been used since 1981.
-Polycrystalline solar panels are easily identified by their solar cells that have a textured look resembling a granite countertop or shattered glass.
+Until recently, polycrystalline solar panels were easily identified by their solar cells that have a textured look resembling a granite countertop or shattered glass.
+Most poly solar panels just have a dark blue color now.

-Though monocrystalline is still more efficient at energy conversion in lab settings, polycrystalline is quickly catching up.
-Because of this, polycrystalline panels are generally slightly bigger than monocrystalline panels.
-As technology progresses, the gap between mono and poly continues to shrink.
+Though monocrystalline is still more efficient at energy conversion in lab settings, polycrystalline has been quickly catching up.

 • Manufacturing produces less waste